 It is true that there are some economists who expect growth rates to be several orders of magnitude higher in the future, but these are generally outliers.
 Robin Hanson suggests that such a growth explosion is likely in his book The Age of Em, which, to give some context, fellow economist Bryan Caplan calls “the single craziest claim” of the book.
 Caplan further writes that Hanson’s arguments for such growth expectations were “astoundingly weak”.

 The point here is not that the general opinion of economists is by any means a decisive reason to reject a growth explosion (as the most likely outcome).
 The point is merely that it represents a significant reason to doubt an imminent growth explosion, and that it is not in fact those who doubt a rapid rise in growth rates who are the consensus-defying contrarians (and in terms of imminence, it is worth noting that even Robin Hanson does not expect a growth explosion within the next couple of decades).
-Doubts about vastly increased rates of economic growth have a fairly strong basis in the outside view.

 Rates of innovation and progress in science have slowed down